 Become a Citizen Scientist

-Hearts in the Ice, led by Sunniva Sorby and Hilde Fålun Strøm, exemplifies the impactful role of citizen science in climate research.
+Hearts in the Ice, co-led by Sunniva exemplifies the impactful role of citizen science in climate research and community engagement

 During their 19 month overwintering expedition in Svalbard, they collected critical data on weather patterns, sea ice, phytoplankton, and polar wildlife, significantly contributing to scientific understanding of Arctic climate change.
 Their efforts have been recognized by experts in the field.